Skip to content

 -Dotel.resource.attributes=username=myName,env=1.1.0

-Modify the whitelist in the configuration file so that custom tags appear in the first-level tags of the trace details in Guance:
+And modify the whitelist in the configuration file so that a custom label can appear in the first level label of the Guance link details.

 customer_tags = ["sink_project", "username","env"]